This is a full review of the Peak Design travel backpack 45 L.

 If you are considering this backpack, then you are most likely drawn to its sleek, modern design and next-level organization.
 You may also love the fact that Peak Design makes travel photography bags and gear.

 That said, I should emphasize that this backpack is first and foremost a travel backpack.
-While you can buy camera dividers and cubes separately that will integrate with this bag, this wouldn’t be my first pick for a camera bag as it’s a tad bulky in my opinion.
+While you can buy camera dividers and cubes separately that will integrate with this bag, this wouldn’t be my first pick for a camera bag as a 45l bag is tad bulky in my opinion.

 That’s not to say this doesn’t make for a decent camera bag, but this bag best used for travel versus casual day to day use.